larspontoppidan/clipboard-files/README.md

 The usage commands: `ccopy`, `ccut`, `cpaste`, `cshow` and `cclear` are symbolic links to the main script named `clipboard-files` in order to have short and concise command names.

+Read a little blog post about the script here: https://larsee.com/blog/2019/05/clipboard-files/

 ## Usage

 - `ccut FILE [FILE]...` Cut files or folders to clipboard